Ultimate Pottery Glazing Tools & Supplies Guide

 Suspendaid

 Suspendaid is used to thin out your brushing glaze and make it more like a dipping glaze.
-This glaze additive also helps prevent the settling of glaze.
+This glaze additive also helps prevent the glaze from settling.
 The one on the market is Amaco Suspendaid.

 Glaze Measuring Tools: Scale, Cups, Spoons, etc.